 Page speed relates to individual posts and pages.
 Faster pages are a win-win situation, both for ranking your pages and as well as for conversion.

-It also helps to have comfortable user experience and hence lowers bounce rates.
+It also helps to have a comfortable user experience and hence lowers bounce rates.

 HOW CAN YOU INCREASE YOUR WORDPRESS WEBSITE SPEED?

-There are some-what 50 factors which can affect to speed up a WordPress site speed.
+There are some-what 50 factors that can affect to speed up a WordPress site’s speed.
 Listing a few of many which affect the most.

 Improve Server Response Time

-Server time is affected by the traffic received, the DNS lookups of each page, the hosting company you are associated with.
-If you are dealing with a very slow server time then best is to change your hosting to a good hosting solution which will make your routing faster.
+Server time is affected by the traffic received from the DNS lookups of each page and the hosting company you are associated with.
+If you are dealing with a very slow server time then the best is to change your hosting to a good hosting solution that will make your routine faster.